brianzou03/DNA-sequencing/README.md

 * orchid.fasta - Cypripedioideae, a subfamily of orchids for testing purposes

+Txt datasets omitted, I will figure out how to link them later
+* chimp_data.txt
+* dog_data.txt
+* human_data.txt

+## FASTA File Extensions

+* fasta, fa	generic FASTA	Any generic fasta file.
+See below for other common FASTA file extensions
+* fna - FASTA nucleic acid	(Used generically to specify nucleic acids.)
+* ffn - FASTA nucleotide of gene regions (Contains coding regions for a genome.)
+* faa - FASTA amino acid (Contains amino acid sequences.
+A multiple protein fasta file can have the more specific extension mpfa.)
+* frn - FASTA non-coding RNA (Contains non-coding RNA regions for a genome, in DNA alphabet e.g. tRNA, rRNA)

 ## DNA Bases + 1 letter code
 * Adenine (A) : pairs with Thymine (T)